evanrinehart/hs-faq/README.md

 - Depending on the kind of catching behavior you want, you need to use `finally`, `bracket`, `try`, `catch`, or something else from Control.Exception.
+All of these may only be used in IO code.
 - To throw an exception in IO code use `throwIO`.
 - It is possible to throw exceptions from pure code but it's a better idea and is better style to use Maybe, Either, or an error monad in this case.